thuml/Timer-XL/README.md

 ## Introduction

-Timer-XL is a generative Transformer for unified time series forecasting, a mininally tailored scalable backbone for making long-context, aribitray-length and any-variable predictions.
+Timer-XL is a generative Transformer for time series forecasting, a mininally tailored scalable backbone for making long-context, aribitray-length and any-variable predictions.

 <p align="center">
 <img src="./figures/motivation.png" alt="" align=center />
 </p>

-💪 Based on forecasting principles, we advocate to **extend the context length** in the time series field.
+💪 Grounded in forecasting principles, we advocate to **extend the context length** in the time series field.

-💡 To facilitate long-context Transformers on diverse tasks, we propose **multivariate next token prediction**, a novel paradigm to uniformly predict 1D and 2D time series with optional covariates.
+💡 We propose **multivariate next token prediction**, a novel paradigm to uniformly predict 1D and 2D time series with optional covariates.

-🌟 We present Timer-XL enhanced by a universal **TimeAttention** as an extra-long version of generative time-series Transformers ([Timer](https://github.com/thuml/Large-Time-Series-Model)) for unified time series forecasting.
+🌟 We present Timer-XL enhanced by a universal **TimeAttention** as an extra-long version of generative time-series Transformers ([Timer](https://github.com/thuml/Large-Time-Series-Model)).

 🏆 Timer-XL achieves **state-of-the-art** on both supervised performance and generalization capabilities as a one-for-all large time series model.